core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Otherwise, if a Security Context associated with an OSCORE group is retrieved, the recipient endpoint processes the message with Group OSCORE, using the group mode (see {{mess-processing}}) if the Group Flag is set to 1, or the pairwise mode (see {{sec-pairwise-protection}}) if the Group Flag is set to 0.

-Note that, if the Group Flag is set to 0, and the recipient endpoint retrieves a Security Context which is valid to process the message but is not associated with an OSCORE group, then the message is processed according to {{RFC8613}}.
+Note that if the Group Flag is set to 0 and the recipient endpoint retrieves a Security Context which is valid to process the message but is not associated with an OSCORE group, then the message is processed according to {{RFC8613}}.

 # Message Processing in Group Mode # {#mess-processing}

 When using the group mode, messages are protected and processed as specified in {{RFC8613}}, with the modifications described in this section.
 The security objectives of the group mode are discussed in {{ssec-sec-objectives}}.

-The possible use of the group mode is indicated by the Group Manager as part of the group data provided to candidate group members when joining the group, according to which the parameters Group Encryption Algorithm and Signature Algorithm in the Security Context are set (see {{sec-context}}).
+The possible use of the group mode is indicated by the Group Manager as part of the group data provided to new group members when joining the group, according to which the parameters Group Encryption Algorithm and Signature Algorithm in the Security Context are set (see {{sec-context}}).

 During all the steps of the message processing, an endpoint MUST use the same Security Context for the considered group.
 That is, an endpoint MUST NOT install a new Security Context for that group (see {{new-sec-context}}) until the message processing is completed.

 The group mode SHOULD be used to protect group requests intended for multiple recipients or for the whole group.
 For an example where this is not fulfilled, see {{I-D.amsuess-core-cachable-oscore}}.
-This applies to both requests directly addressed to multiple recipients, e.g., sent by the client over multicast, as well as requests sent by the client over unicast to a proxy, that forwards them to the intended recipients over multicast {{I-D.ietf-core-groupcomm-bis}}.
+This applies to both requests directly addressed to multiple recipients, e.g., sent by the client over multicast, as well as requests sent by the client over unicast to a proxy that forwards them to the intended recipients over multicast {{I-D.ietf-core-groupcomm-bis}}.

 As per {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}}, group requests sent over multicast MUST be Non-confirmable, and thus are not retransmitted by the CoAP messaging layer.
 Instead, applications should store such outgoing messages for a predefined, sufficient amount of time, in order to correctly perform potential retransmissions at the application layer.
 If performed, these retransmissions are repetitions of previous protected messages, which the sender endpoint does not protect again with Group OSCORE.